shakaran/sleepbus.org/README.md

-*README being updated for new repo, bear with*

 # sleepbus.org

-Dev tasks and issues for [sleepbus.org](https://www.sleepbus.org) webite
+Source code, development tasks and issue tracker for [sleepbus.org](https://www.sleepbus.org) non-profit organisation, helping to provide safe sleeps for those living rough.

 # Getting up and running with the project

 Want to check out the code and get the local dev environment running on your machine?

-Start by [sending Leon an email](mailto:leon.stafford@mac.com) with your GitLab and GitHub usernames (creating them if need be).

-You'll be notified once you have access.
-You can now assign yourself dev tasks/bugs you'd like to work on from this GitHub repo's [Issues page](https://github.com/leonstafford/sleepbus_org/issues).
+No problem, everything's here that you need.
+As the source code is public domain, you can clone or [download the latest snapshot of our master branch](https://github.com/sleepbusorg/sleepbus.org/archive/master.zipl) and follow the instructions below to get it running.

+If you're wanting to join the volunteer team of developers and testers, please send en email to [leonstafford@protonmail.com](mailto:leonstafford@protonmail.com) with your GitHub username, or chat with him on [Gitter](https://gitter.im/leonstafford) and he'll add you to the team in GitHub.

+Continue reading below and if you need help, [create an issue](https://github.com/sleepbusorg/sleepbus.org/issues), one of the devs will respond to you.

 ## Local dev environment

 Being able to run the sleepbus.org web application on your local computer is fairly simple.
 We currently use a couple of Docker containers - one for MySQL (mariadb) and one for Apache/PHP.

-Once you've cloned the repo from GitLab:
+Once you've cloned this repo from GitHub:

-`git clone git@gitlab.com:ljs/sleepbus.git`
+`git clone git@github.com:sleepbusorg/sleepbus.org.git`

 You can run the provisioning script: